Polygence blog > Research Opportunities and Ideas

 Application deadline: March 15th

 Get an authentic college experience with this 6-week program that lets high schoolers take undergrad classes from college faculty on the Carnegie Mellon campus and earn college credit.
-The courses offered vary from year to year, but there is always a least an intro to psychology and a neuroscience class.
-The cost of the program varies depending on the number of classes you take and whether you decide to commute in or stay on campus in the dorms.
+The courses offered vary from year to year, but there is always at least an intro to psychology and a neuroscience class.
+The cost of the program varies, depending on the number of classes you take and whether you decide to commute in or stay on campus in the dorms.

 18. Camp Psych